Network for EdWork Convening

 Join fellow educators and leaders in sharing, building, and re-energizing each other in our collective journey toward liberation in education.

 The Network for EdWork’s Convening is a BIPOC centered space, which aims to support BIPOC educators and all education leaders in imagining, healing, and building for liberation.
-This two-day gathering is dedicated to providing the tools and community to thrive, connect, develop partnerships, and advocate for change.
+This one-day gathering is dedicated to providing the tools and community to thrive, connect, develop partnerships, and advocate for change.

 Submit a Proposal